 Once you have removed the first part of the branch, remove the stub using the same technique with the undercut.
 Cut back to the collar, rather than flush with the trunk.
 Angle the cut sloping downwards and away from the trunk so rainwater will not collect and cause rotting.

-- After you have finished your pruning, it is not necessary to use wound paint to seal the spots where branches have been removed, except for if you are pruning plum and cherry trees.
+After you have finished your pruning, it is not necessary to use wound paint to seal the spots where branches have been removed, unless you are pruning plum and cherry trees.

-- Pruning is a simple autumn task that will protect your plants over winter and help keep your garden disease-free, so it’s definitely worth your while!
-Don’t forget to check which of your plants need pruning now, and which can be pruned a little later in the season.
+Pruning is a simple autumn task that will protect your plants over winter and help keep your garden disease-free, so it’s definitely worthwhile!
+Check which of your plants need pruning now, and which can be pruned a little later in the season.